By Meloney Brazzola, Ecole hôtelière de Lausanne

 Q: How did you select the university?

 Once I had identified my preferred field, I put a lot of effort into researching the various programs that schools in Switzerland and abroad offered.
 I looked at university rankings, read through online student forums, asked friends, colleagues and family members about their opinion and, most importantly, read the program brochures I found on university websites.
-This extensive research gave me a wholesome picture of my choices.
+This extensive research gave me a good picture of my choices.

 Q: Why did you choose EHL (Ecole hôtelière de Lausanne)?